 Use the advanced search to limit your results by year, campus location, or search just e-books by selecting "TC E-Books" under Location.
 If a print book you'd like is at a different campus, learn how to request it.

-The items below are just a sampling of the many titles available:
+The items below are a sampling of the many ebook titles available:

 To find additional quality information online, try using Google Scholar, which searches an academically-oriented subset of online materials: